 I forget, sometimes, just how dependent on internet connection we can be.
-This past week on the road, I learned a valuable lesson on the importance of connection, though perhaps not the kind that you might think.
+This past week on the road, I learned a valuable lesson on the importance of connection.
+Although, perhaps not the kind that you might think.

-It was a Friday afternoon when I watched Mary and Jerry’s car drive off down the road.
+It was a Friday afternoon, and I was watching Mary and Jerry’s car drive off down the road.
 We were house-sitting their home for the week.
 I sat on the couch with Wally, their sweet nine-year-old King Charles Cavalier spaniel.
 His breathing was shallow and anxious as he slowly realized that his parents had just left him with a stranger.

 After comforting Wally, I headed over to the kitchen table to do some writing.
 As I turned on my laptop, I realized that I had forgotten to ask Mary for the WiFi password.
 I needed internet connection to do my work for the week.